Aakarsh-verma/Email-spam-classifier/README.md

-# Testing out Beginner machine-learning concepts

-## For Spam Classifier:
+## Spam Classifier:
-1. got the prediction values in form of array
+Currently Gives the prediction values in form of array.
-2. Working on cleaning it.